dantheman625/nlp_doc_info_extraction/README.md

 **6. Final Evaluation on Validation Set**

 After training completes, the notebook uses the best saved checkpoint to perform a final evaluation on the validation split.
 It applies the trained model to the held‐out documents, converts predicted logits into BIO-tag sequences, and compares these predictions to the ground-truth annotations.
-The results—precision, recall, and F1 for each entity type and overall—are then reported, demonstrating the improvement achieved through fine-tuning.
+The results precision, recall, and F1 for each entity type and overall are then reported, demonstrating the improvement achieved through fine-tuning.

 ### 4. **Relation Extraction (Task 2 - RE)**
 The notebook `3b_RE_Training.ipynb` implements the end‐to‐end workflow for training a supervised Relation Extraction (RE) model.
 It begins by loading and transforming the raw JSON files from the RE dataset, constructing a tabular representation of sentence‐level examples with entity pairs and their relation labels.
 The examples are split into training, validation, and test subsets, and then tokenized and encoded for a SpanBERT‐based sequence‐classification model.
 A baseline evaluation using the pretrained model is conducted on held‐out splits before fine‐tuning.
 Finally, the model is trained via Hugging Face’s Trainer API and evaluated again to report final metrics on validation (and test) sets.